makinteract/openai-chains/README.md

   .catch((err) => console.error(err));
 ```

-Or alternatively using `async/await` this way:
+Or alternatively, using `async/await` this way:

 ```js
 try {